Keycapsss/keycapsss-help-site/buildguide_en.md

 **Before installing the Pro Micro, no matter which (can also happen on the Elite C), check whether they are working by plugging them in and flashing the default keymap.**

 **When Installing the Pro Micro Puchi-C or Elite C, be sure it has the right orientation!
-The chips on the Bord have to face downward and the USB Port is on the upper edge of your Board.**
+The chips on the Board have to face downward and the USB Port is on the upper edge of your Board.**

 The pin header enclosed in the bag of Pro Micro can be used, but i recommend to use the Mill-Max socket headers.
 With the Mill-Max header it's easier to replace the Pro Micro, if it's broken.
 (Especially the Pro Micros will break at some point)